 Families interested in experiencing the beauty of nature, four-wheel-drive lovers, campers and fishing enthusiasts should spend some time at the National Park.
 There is nothing like touring the majestic expanse of beach, feeling the refreshing salt air, trying to catch dinner in the waters or cooling down in the freshwater lagoons.
 Visitors may get to see the antics of the turtles as they play on the beach while exploring everything the park has to offer.
 Take a four-wheel-drive along the many kilometers of shimmering white sand prior to setting up camp for the night.

 The camping experiences at the Moreton Bay Region are phenomenal.
 Some areas are only accessible by boat, others with a four-wheel-drive.
 Taking the time to acquire the necessary vehicle access and campsite permits to enter the park is worth every minute.
 This is an unforgettable adventure guaranteed to make unforgettable memories.
 For a little luxury after exploring nature in the park, stop by the Sandstone Point Hotel.
 There is an unobstructed view of 300 metres of cool water.
 Locals and visitors alike enjoy the concert, hotel and restaurant venue.
-Since the hotel first opened in 2015, John Farnham and the Beach Boys and other top Bands have put on incredible performances.
+Since the hotel first opened in 2015, John Farnham and the Beach Boys and many other top Performers and Bands have put on incredible performances at Sandstone Point Hotel.

 There is nothing quite like the view of Bribie from the skies.
 Every thrill seeker should skydive high above the island.
 For those who want the view without the dive, there are helicopter rides revealing the true beauty of the island from above.

 A day trip to the island is a lot of fun.
 The island is actually so spectacular, it is worth making a trip from Brisbane, Sunshine Coast or a much greater distance and spending some time exploring.